 We want to use some synth sounds but aren’t any good at knobs?: I’m glad you asked.
 I love programming synths.
-Either get me to make the sounds for you early-on or use adequate preset sounds and supply me with the MIDI so I can build sounds in the mix.
+Either get me to make the sounds for you early on or use adequate preset sounds and supply me with the MIDI so I can build sounds in the mix.

 Why should we choose you?: I have sold cars.
 Why should you choose a Honda over a Mazda?
 No idea.
 You need to work that bit out.
 I figure that if you are reading this then there is something about me and my work that attracts you and makes you feel like we may work well together.
 Talk to me openly and I will be open with you – if I don’t think I can help I will decline or at least explain my concerns to let you decide.

 Will you make me famous?: N.O.
 Not at all.
-What I can do is help present what it is you are trying to say.
+What I can do is help present what you are trying to say.
 After that it is entirely up to you; tour, give sexual favors to the President (and leak to the press), go on Idol… Actually, make sure you at least go on YouTube.
 If your musical idea is well presented then you are a lot of the way there.
 Generally speaking, a record company won’t sign an act unless they have proved they are a draw-card.
 The sooner you start that hard work the sooner you can get real fans.

 What if I don’t want to change or do something?: In theory, anything is allowable in music but there are certain conventions and traditions that help things to work.
 If you present me a Pop song with a 28-minute guitar solo using micro-tones then I will suggest that you revise this.
-If you are a Prog band and present me with a 10-second solo using only chord tones then I will suggest you swap guitarists with that Pop band.
+If you are a Prog band and present me with a 2-second solo using only chord tones then I will suggest you swap guitarists with that Pop band.
 Your call.
 As a Producer, it is my job to make suggestions to help your project shine and be as accessible as possible to an audience.
 Never forget, I want your record to succeed for my own ego and bragging rights.
 Either way, this will be hard work.
 Talk it through with me.
-If we understand each other then one of us might just change our minds or both find a workable solution.
+If we understand each other then one of us might just change our minds or we both find a workable solution.
 If you don’t want to change anything ever (and your name doesn’t end in Lennon) then maybe best you consider getting out of the music business.